EricaDiffo/DMS/README.md

 # FAST-EXPRESS
 Welcome to the Delivery Management Application!
 Our delivery site is an online platform that offers a practical and efficient solution for customers who wish to receive products or packages quickly
 Functions
-Integration with third-party delivery people with their consents Direct communication with delivery people via the app Assign delivery tasks to available delivery people Real-time updates on delivery status
+Interaction with third-party delivery people with their consents Direct communication with delivery people via the app Assign delivery tasks to available delivery people Real-time updates on delivery status